Vyral/base-template/_posts/2018-08-22-the-right-way-to-connect-with-clients-in-real-estate.md

 {% include pullquote.html %}

 **We consider ourselves a service company—not a sales company.** It really comes down to the fact that we listen.
-Every client is the hero of their own real estate story, and, we Realtors are their guides.
+Every client is the hero of their own real estate story, and Realtors are their guides.
 Serving individuals within a sphere of influence means realizing that every single person will have different needs which must be met in a different way.&nbsp;

 If you have any other question or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.